Event streaming platform Confluent makes U.S. stock-listing plan public

 Confluent said it had 561 customers with $100,000 or greater in annual recurring revenue as of March 31, representing a 50% increase from a year earlier.

-Some of its high-profile customers include apparel chain Urban Outfitters Inc, tyre maker Michelin and Wall Street giant Morgan Stanley.
+Some of its high-profile customers include apparel chain Urban Outfitters Inc (URBN.O), tyre maker Michelin and Wall Street giant Morgan Stanley (MS.N).

 Confluent intends to list on Nasdaq under the symbol "CFLT".
 Goldman Sachs, JP Morgan, Citigroup and BofA Securities are among its underwriters.